-Autumn is on its way and those chilly nights are drawing in.
+Winter is on its way and those frosty nights are drawing in.
 It is a tricky time of year for garden birds as they are starting to fatten up for the colder months: this might seem like an easy and welcome prospect to us, but as birds are much smaller and have a higher metabolism than we do, staying warm and snug can be quite a mission.

 Here are the top three ways birds survive the ordeal!

 With autumn comes a brand new wardrobe.
 Birds will shed their summer plumage, which is now tattered around the edges, and grow new feathers.
 During this autumn moult some birds will gain up to 70% more feather weight than in their summer plumage, allowing them to keep warmer for longer.
 When the chill kicks in, birds can fluff up their new downy feathers to trap in the air which they will then heat with their own bodies.

 Scales are a fantastic adaptation for dealing with cold: not only does this tough, keratin-scaled area mean that their legs are less prone to injury, the tight structure of the cells means that they do not let out as much heat as the rest of the body.
 Birds really are incredible creatures as they can restrict the flow of blood to their legs meaning that their temperature does not drop to the icy levels of the autumn or winter air.

 This is a special technique similar to hibernation but not as extreme.
 Torpor means than birds can slow their body functions for several hours at a time in order to conserve heat and energy.
 This process, which involves decreasing the body temperature and reducing the heart and metabolic rate, comes with problems as birds will not be able to fly away from predators in their stupefied state; however, it is an amazing tool to have in your repertoire in the face of stormy weather.